beboyle/colorFns/README.md

 ### tweenColors(colorA, colorB, fraction, minOpacity)
-Returns an object with a color in between 2 input colors
+Returns an object with a color in between 2 input colors.
+Useful in mapping circles where the shade of the color is related to a data value.
+The data value can be used to create the `fraction` so that the color morphs as the data changes.

 The tweened color can be a blend with a `fraction` of 0 to 1 with 0 being identical to `colorA`, and 1 being identical to `colorB`